Adlink-ROS/ros_menu/README.md

     - distro_name: the name of the ROS 1 you are using.
     - ros1_path: the path where the ROS 1 is.
     - master_ip: set the IP address of the master if master isn't on current computer.
+    - container: if the option is set, then ros_menu will run container for ROS environment.
     - cmds: source your ROS 1 workspace here.
   - ROS 2:
     - option_num: give the option name to this option, avoid using specific characters(e.g:help,H,h,0) or duplicate option name